TheVin-dev/Hyperspectral-data-fusion/readme.md

 This document aims to explain the general use of the program and its functions.

 ## Goal of the program
+An OCT system can scan across wavelengths and accurately determine the thickness of paintlayers on paintings.
+The aim is to split these measurements using two robust easily deployable systems; a hyperspectral image camera and a laser confocal microscope.
+To compare the height of the paint across different wavelengths, we first need to overlay the measurements of the HSI and LCM.
+This is done using image registration in MATLAB.

 ## Use
 1. Extract ROI for both LCM and HSI using getData.
 Need to be (roughly) same area.